open-feature/go-sdk/README.md

 ### Named clients:

-You can have several clients, that can be referenced by a name.
-Every client can have a different provider assigned.
+Clients can be given a name.
+A name is a logical identifier which can be used to associate clients with a particular provider.
-If no provider is assigned to a named client, the global default provider is used.
+If a name has no associated provider, clients with that name use the global provider.

 ```go
 import "github.com/open-feature/go-sdk/pkg/openfeature"